Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 ## Registering Blocks

-Block behaviors are structured similarly to entities: they contain a description and a list of components that defines the block's behavior.
+Block definitions are structured similarly to entities: they contain a description and a list of components that defines the block's behavior.

 Unlike entities, blocks do not have a resource definition other than in `RP/blocks.json`.